 The next step is usually a complete physical exam to detect any chronic or latent health conditions that need to be addressed during detoxification management.
 Malnourishment and dehydration are common secondary medical disorders that may complicate detox, thereby requiring proactive remedial measures.
 These measures are generally not available when you detox at home.

-Onset of withdrawal symptoms typically occurs during the first 12 hours following ingestion of the last dose.
-Such symptoms generally manifest as agitation, extreme irritability, anxiety or panic attacks, muscle aches, cold sweats, vomiting, cramps, insomnia, chills and fever, elevated pulse rate and breathing difficulty.
-If left unchecked, one or more of these medical conditions can result in violent seizures, heart failure or coma.
+The onset of withdrawal symptoms typically occurs during the first 12 hours following the ingestion of the last dose.
+Such symptoms generally manifest as agitation, extreme irritability, anxiety or panic attacks, muscle aches, cold sweats, vomiting, cramps, insomnia, chills and fever, elevated pulse rate, and breathing difficulty.
+If left unchecked, one or more of these medical conditions can result in violent seizures, heart failure, or coma.

 This is why medical detox is extremely important throughout all phases.
 Experts trained in medicine can detect burgeoning complications early on to employ effective preventive measures.
 Likewise, if acute complications develop, prompt professional intervention can rectify matters before they become uncontrollable.
 This cannot be done at a detox at home.

-Don’t put off dealing with your drug addiction.
-Drug addiction has its own way of dealing with you if you don’t.
+Do not put off dealing with your drug addiction.
+Drug addiction has its own way of dealing with you if you do not.
 Remember that professional detox programs and treatment is the most effective way of overcoming your addiction, not detox at home.
 At Serenity House Detox, we can provide you with all the necessary tools to help you get and stay clean.
 Some of the programs we offer our patients include:

-Addictions shouldn’t run your life.
-You can stop that from happening any longer.
+Addictions should not run your life.
+You can stop it from taking over your life.
 Contact Serenity House Detox today by calling 866.396.4129 and put your life back on track.